Using online coding tests can have a significant impact on your technical recruiting.

 “We are spread pretty thin, with limited resources (I’m the Founder and Head of Engineering), so one person easily becomes a bottleneck in the hiring process.
 We don’t need a perfect process, we just need something fast that works.”

 Sound familiar?
-Growing companies, whether they’re startups or small businesses, have very specific needs: Find great people, hire the best, and hire fast, with little or no friction in the process.
+Growing companies, whether they’re startups or small businesses, have very specific needs: Find great people, hire the best, and hire fast, with little or no friction in the technical interview process.

-1. Save time by using one coding test for all your technical roles, focusing on the fundamental skills you want to see in any potential new team member.
-It’s tempting to try and craft a perfect recruitment process, but what you really need is a better way to reduce the need for high-touch interactions with unqualified candidates.
-Startups and smaller companies using Codility are most successful when they keep things simple – build a coding test that will reveal a tech candidate’s core competencies and open up a conversation.
+1. Save time by using code assessments for all your technical roles, focusing on the fundamental skills you want to see in any potential new team member.
+It’s tempting to try and craft a perfect recruitment strategy, but what you really need is a better way to reduce the need for high-touch interactions with unqualified candidates.
+Startups and smaller companies using Codility are most successful when they keep things simple – build code assessments that will reveal a tech candidate’s core competencies and open up a conversation.

 2. Set benchmarks to move people through your pipeline faster.
-If your recruitment process is managed by non-technical colleagues, make it easy for them to quickly screen candidates by setting benchmark scores for your online coding tests.
-Then, increase or decrease the benchmark depending on the quality of the resulting interviews.
+If your recruitment strategy is executed by non-technical colleagues, make it easy for them to quickly screen candidates by setting benchmark scores for your online coding tests administered in the technical interview.
+Then, increase or decrease the benchmark depending on the quality of the results in your interview process.

 3. Be open to flexibility.
 Internally, discuss with your hiring managers how you’ll assess candidates applying cold vs. referrals vs. sourced.
 When you have a candidate coming from a high-quality source, like referrals, bring them onsite earlier.
-But don’t skip technical assessments!
-Use CodeLive to run through a pair programming task with your candidates side-by-side so you can see how they interact with other devs and approach real problems.
+But don’t skip technical interviews!
+Use CodeLive to run through a paired programming interview with your candidates side-by-side so you can see how they interact with other devs and approach real problems.

 “We have a hard time defining where a recruiter’s work stops and where the Hiring Manager should step in – plus, we’re constantly trying to balance objective and subjective measures, while keeping the candidate engaged in our process.”